 Causes, treatment and prevention of pulmonary edema.
-Symptoms, Causes, and Treatment of Pulmonary Edema First Aid for Pulmonary Edema
+Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

-Pulmonary edema is a pathological condition that is accompanied by the accumulation of aqueous humor in the alveoli.
-It often occurs as a serious complication in heart failure, myocardial infarction, hypertension, kidney inflammation, etc. Sometimes pulmonary edema occurs as a result of long lying in bed or pneumonia.
+Pulmonary edema is a pathological condition that is accompanied by the accumulation of aqueous fluid in the alveoli.
+It often occurs as a severe complication of heart failure, myocardial infarction, hypertension, kidney inflammation, etc. Sometimes pulmonary edema occurs as a result of the patient lying in bed for a long time or pneumonia.

 Pulmonary edema: diagnosis

-The main signs of edema include pallor of the skin, rapid heart rate, sputum production, shortness of breath, choking, and wheezing in the lungs.
-It is difficult for patients to lie down, they have to sit, feel general weakness and are very depressed.
+The main signs of edema include: pale skin, rapid pulse, sputum production, shortness of breath, suffocation and wheezing in the lungs.
+It is difficult for patients to lie down, they are forced to sit, they feel general weakness and are very depressed.

 First aid

-The first thing that first aid should be directed to is the elimination of suffocation.
-Airway patency must be urgently restored.
-This requires transferring the patient to a sitting position.
-If there is no reason to fear collapse or myocardial infarction, it is useful to do bloodletting (up to 300 ml for adult patients and up to 200 ml for children).
+The first thing that first aid should be aimed at is eliminating suffocation.
+The patency of the airway must be urgently restored.
+To do this, you need to transfer the patient to a sitting position.
+If there is no reason to fear collapse or myocardial infarction, it may be useful to perform bloodletting (up to 300 ml for adult patients and up to 200 ml for children).

-The sooner the first aid measures are started, the better for the patient.
-The patient is allowed to breathe with a mixture of oxygen and alcohol vapor.
-Alcohol in this case serves as an antifoam agent.
+The sooner measures for pre-medical care are started, the better for the patient.
+The patient is given a mixture of oxygen and alcohol vapor to breathe.
+In this case, alcohol acts as an antifoam agent.

-To reduce the blood supply to the lungs, tourniquets can be applied to the patient's extremities.
-Only the veins need to be clamped, maintaining normal arterial blood flow.
-To be convinced of this, it is enough to feel the pulse on the artery below the tourniquet.
+To reduce blood filling in the lungs, tourniquets can be applied to the patient’s limbs.
+You only need to clamp the veins, maintaining normal arterial blood flow.
+To verify this, it is enough to feel the pulse in the artery located below the tourniquet.

-Also, good results are obtained by imposing mustard plasters on the legs and arms.
-Give the patient a nitroglycerin tablet and make sure it is placed under the tongue until it is completely absorbed and does not swallow.
-If nitroglycerin has not worked, the next tablet can be taken no earlier than 10 minutes later.
+Applying mustard plasters to the legs and arms also gives good results.
+Give the patient a nitroglycerin tablet and make sure that he puts it under the tongue until it is completely absorbed and does not swallow.
+If nitroglycerin has no effect, the next tablet can be taken no earlier than 10 minutes later.

-Medical care for pulmonary edema consists in the use of drugs from the group of cardiac glycosides, bloodletting (if it has not already been carried out).
-The patient is given an oxygen mask or mask through which he inhales vapors of alcohol or an alcoholic solution of antifomsilan.
-To remove fluid from the airways, a catheter is used (it is inserted through the nasopharynx).
-Good results are obtained by drip injection of a solution of urea and sodium bicarbonate, slow introduction of a solution of pentamine.
-In the case of severe pain, the patient is injected with an analgesic (it is allowed to use narcotic analgesics) or inhaled with nitrous oxide.
+Medical care for pulmonary edema involves the use of drugs from the group of cardiac glycosides and bloodletting (if it has not already been done).
+The patient is given an oxygen mask or a mask through which he inhales vapors of alcohol or an alcohol solution of antifomsilane.
+To remove fluid from the respiratory tract, a catheter is used (it is inserted through the nasopharynx).
+Good results are obtained by drip injection of a solution of urea and sodium bicarbonate, and slow injection of a solution of pentamine.
+In case of severe pain, the patient is given an injection of an analgesic (narcotic analgesics can be used) or inhaled with nitrous oxide.

-First aid for pulmonary edema is an important factor influencing further treatment and recovery.
-It allows you to prepare the patient for medical procedures, preventing the pathology from progressing.
-The algorithm for providing assistance is based on the relief of negative symptoms.
+First aid for pulmonary edema is an important factor that influences further treatment and recovery.
+It allows you to prepare the patient for medical procedures without allowing the pathology to progress.
+The assistance algorithm is based on alleviating negative symptoms.

-Pulmonary edema is accompanied by dysfunctions of the brain, oxygen deprivation.
-This condition requires urgent qualified medical attention.
+Pulmonary edema is accompanied by impaired brain function and oxygen starvation.
+This condition requires urgent qualified medical care.
 In severe cases, death is possible.

 Briefly about pulmonary edema

 Signs of pulmonary edema can be confused with symptoms of other diseases.
-However, when they occur, a person needs emergency medical attention.
+However, when they occur, a person needs emergency medical care.

 • dry cough;